josephdsbr/Sassy/README.md

 # Sassy
 A simple project of a responsive home page developed using Sass.

+It was based on [DesignCourse Youtube Channel's Tutorial](https://www.youtube.com/watch?v=roywYSEPSvc).

 # How use it?

 You can clone this project and open it as a normal HTML file in your browser.
 This project doesn't use any JavaScript Tool like ReactJS, Angular or Vue.
 Just HTML and Sass.